simonqv/INDA/README.md

 #### Kattis Test
 In addition to the unit tests you write yourself, you should also submit _at least one_ of your implementations to Kattis.
-You *absolutely* have to register for the DD1339 course and then submit your solution.
+You **absolutely have to register for the DD1338 course** and then submit your solution.
 Failure to do so will result in instant kompleterring.

 Kattis will test both that your implementations are correct, and how fast they run (_...perhaps you can become the champion of inda-19..._). _Note that the run times on Kattis can differ quite between different runs on the same code, especially if you have randomisation!_

-One of the main problems we have with Java is that the *default I/O will be slow*.
+One of the main problems we have with Java is that the **default I/O will be slow**.
 To make this faster, we can use the [Kattio](src/Kattio.java) class provided to significantly speed things up.
 Here is a skeleton `QuickSort` class to give you an idea how to use it:

 ```java
 import java.io.IOException;